 Finding assistance

 If you live in the Canberra region and you believe you may be experiencing difficulties with disordered eating, you can contact Strategic Psychology to arrange to see one of our psychologists.
-We can assist you in identifying the issues that are contributing to maintaining your difficulties and recommend strategies that draw on your strengths and passions in order to achieve optimal social, emotional and occupational functioning.
+We can assist you in identifying the issues that are contributing to maintaining your difficulties and recommend strategies that draw on your strengths in order to achieve optimal social, emotional and occupational functioning.

 No referral is required in order to see one of our psychologists, however, you can contact your GP for a referral under Medicare (if eligible) to receive a rebate on services provided.